nishimura5/timeline_kun/README.md

 | 2024-10-24 17:30:32 | 0:04:00 | MEMBER1 | TASK B |
 | 2024-10-24 17:35:32 | 0:09:00 | MEMBER1 | TASK C |
 | ...    | ...     | ...     | ...      |

+### Sound file

+The timer application will load a 3-second wav file and play it as an alarm.
+The wav file will be stored in the “sound” folder with the following file name.

+ - countdown3_orange.wav
+ - countdown3_cyan.wav
+ - countdown3_lightgreen.wav